kubeedge/community/security-team/private-distributors-list.md

 ### Request to Join

-File an issue [here](https://github.com/kubeedge/community/issues/new?template=distributors-application.md), filling in the criteria template.
+File an issue [here](https://github.com/kubeedge/community/issues/new?template=distributors-application.md), or send an [email](comms-templates/join-announcement-email-list.md), filling in the criteria template.